private-octopus/picoquic/README.md

 to collaborate, they are welcome.
 In parallel, we plan to do an implementation of DNS over QUIC (https://datatracker.ietf.org/doc/draft-huitema-quic-dnsoquic/).

-After November, we will start to spend time bettering the implementation.
+After December, we will start to spend time bettering the implementation.
 Until now the focus has been on correctness rather than performance.
 We will keep correctness, but we will improve performance, especially in light of practical experience with applications.
 Suggestions are wellcome.